infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 `@constraint(model::InfiniteModel, [container/name_expr], constr_expr, [rs::DomainRestrictions])`.

-The second argument is optional and is used to assign a name and/or define indexing variables to be used in the constraint expr.
+The second argument is optional and is used to assign a name and/or define indexing variables to be used in the constraint expression.
 When a name is provided it is registered and cannot be used again for another constraint or variable name.
 The indexing expression can be used to produce an array of constraints as shown below (notice this is equivalent to looping over individual `@constraint` calls):